eduMFA/eduMFA/doc/installation/centos.rst

 In this guide we use Python 2.7 even though its end-of-life draws closer.
 CentOS 7 will support Python 2 until the end of its support frame.
-Basically the steps for using privacyIDEA with Python 3 are the same but several other packages need to be installed [#py3]_.
+Basically the steps for using eduMFA with Python 3 are the same but several other packages need to be installed [#py3]_.

 First the necessary packages need to be installed::